-Oftentimes, adjusters will fail to answer or return your phone calls in hopes that you will get so frustrated, you will simply give up.
+Insurance claim adjusters will sometimes fail to answer or return your phone calls in hopes that you will get frustrated enough to simply give up.
 They deal with the claim process akin to a war of attrition.
-Once the injured party reaches a breaking point, the adjuster knows that it will be easier to sell them on a low-ball offer so they can just put the whole event behind them and move on.
+Once the injured party reaches a breaking point, the adjuster knows that it will be easier to sell them on a lowball settlement offer, so they can just put the whole event behind them and move on.

 Insurance Adjusters Will Use Lack of Communication to Their Advantage

-There have even been cases where the injured party has received little to no communication from the adjuster and then one day, out of the blue, a check arrives in the mail.
-In this case, the injured party- believing the small check is the only money they are able to recover from the claim- cashes the check and just like that, the claim is settled and the adjuster can close his or her file.
-Meanwhile, the injured party is stuck with only a minimal amount of money to put towards vehicle repair, rental car expenses, lost wages, and ever-growing medical bills.
+There have even been cases where the injured party received little to no communication from the adjuster and received a check one day in the mail.
+The injured party, believing the small check is the only money they can recover from the claim, cashes the check and settles the claim.
+The injured party is stuck with only a minimal amount of money to put towards vehicle repair, rental car expenses, lost wages, and ever-growing medical bills.

 Insurance Adjusters Want You to Admit Accident Fault Regardless of Truth

-The adjuster works for the insurance company that you are placing your claim against.
-More often than not, this will be the insurance company of the individual who caused your accident, or the “at-fault party.”
-Rarely - if ever - will you hear the adjuster handling your case admit that their insured is actually liable for the collision.
+The adjuster works for the insurance company that you are filing the claim with.
+More often than not, this will be the insurance company of the individual who caused your accident or the “at-fault party.”
+Rarely - if ever - will you hear the adjuster handling your case admit that their insured is liable for the collision.

 Admitting liability on the part of their insured would likely result in the insurance company paying out a lot more money on your claim than they desired to.
-Not only will the adjuster refuse to admit that their insured was the true cause of the accident, but they may also take it a step further by trying to force you to admit that you actually caused or contributed to the accident by asking a series of loaded questions.
+Not only will the claims adjuster refuse to admit that their insured was the true cause of the accident, but they may also take it a step further by asking you a series of loaded questions to get you to admit fault.
 Watch out for conversations like this: